Application

 Read the FAQ page for more detailed information.

-The real diplomas will be available later (usually as of December).
-Since our program is common to the three institutions: Université de Paris, Arts et Metiers Institute of Technology and Université Paris Sciences Lettres, your diploma will be released by the institution you were registered at but the two other institutions will be mentioned on your diploma.
+Real diplomas are typically available from December onwards.
+Our program collaborates with three institutions: Université Paris Cité, Arts et Metiers Institute of Technology, and Université Paris Sciences Lettres.
+While your diploma will be issued by the institution you registered with, the names of the other two institutions will also appear on it.

 Expenses

-NB.
-Tuition fees must be paid upon completion of the administrative registration and before the kick-off meeting.
+Note: Tuition fees should be settled after completing administrative registration and prior to the kick-off meeting.

 * subject to modification

-NB.
-On the application form, those students must tick the Formation Continue/Continuing Professional Development box.
+Note: On the application form, ensure to select the « Formation Continue/Continuing Professional Development » option.

 * subject to modification